kristoferek/todo-list-app/docs/index.md

     -  should add a new todo to the model
     -  should remove an entry from the model

-During writing additional test for styling of checkbox state I found **bug**.
+During test writing for styling of checkbox state another **bug** was found .
 There was impropriate ID declaration in `<label>` selector preventing proper element styling

 ## Bug fixing
-I corrected following:
+Following list presents **bugs** and the way they were corrected:

 -  in ***controller.js***